Employees with criminal convictions: A right to work?

 The majority of spent convictions do not need to be disclosed by prospective or current employees, even where there is a contractual requirement to disclose.
 A person cannot be subjected to any liability or otherwise prejudiced for failing to disclose a spent conviction (unless an exception applies).

 In circumstances where you learn that a current employee has a criminal record, whether you can dismiss them without risk of a successful unfair dismissal claim will depend upon the circumstances.
-Employees require two years service to claim unfair dismissal so dismissal of short-servers will be low risk.
-If the conviction is spent, and does not fall under one of the exceptions, a dismissal on these grounds is likely to be unfair as failure to disclose the details or indeed the existence of a spent conviction is not legally required.
+Employees require two years of service to claim unfair dismissal so dismissal of short-servers will be low risk.
+If the conviction is spent and does not fall under one of the exceptions, a dismissal on these grounds is likely to be unfair as failure to disclose the details or indeed the existence of a spent conviction is not legally required.
 However, the situation is different if an employee is found to have lied about their criminal record and they were not legally entitled to conceal it because it was spent.
-You could potentially fairly dismiss the employee in these circumstances, but will need to follow a fair procedure and consider carefully the reason for the dismissal.
+You could potentially fairly dismiss the employee in these circumstances but will need to follow a fair procedure and consider carefully the reason for the dismissal.
 It may be it is a breach of the duty of trust and confidence.
 However, you may face difficulty in situations where an employee has shown themselves to be trustworthy and competent throughout their employment, as dismissal could fall outside the range of reasonable responses open to the employer.
 Much depends on the nature and severity of the concealed offence and its relevance to the employee’s role.

 If an employee acquires a criminal record during their employment; whilst this may call into question their suitability, you should consider what bearing, if any, the conviction has on the role.